EliAndrewC/l7r/setting/l7r.md

 Sometimes people refer to "the Order of Bishamon" and mean the general system of all Bishamon-related religious institutions across the entire Empire, but most of the time anyone talking about any particular Order is referring to the institution within that domain.

-Although the Order of Bishamon in Damasu lands will sometimes send gifts and offerings to the Order of Bishamon in the Akodo domain, this is more infrequent and informal than the rigid expectation of taxes which exist between the Damasu house government and the ruling Akodo house.
+Although the Order of Bishamon in Damasu lands will sometimes send gifts and offerings to the Order of Bishamon in the Akodo domain, this is more infrequent and informal than the rigid expectation of taxes which exists between the Damasu house government and the ruling Akodo house.

 The Temple of Bishamon in Toshi Ranbo is also formally referred to as the sovereign temple, while the smaller provincial temples in each of the provincial cities of the Damasu provinces are also formally referred to as subordinate temples.